ajmarkow/newnewanagram/README.md

 ## Description

-- Splits words into arrays where each element is a letter -Splits sentences into arrays where each element is a word.
+- Splits words into arrays where each element is a letter
+- Splits sentences into arrays where each element is a word.
-  -Checks if words are anagrams
+- Checks if words are anagrams
-  -Checks if words are actually words (if they contain vowels).
+- Checks if words are actually words (if they contain vowels).
-  -Creates hash and checks the value of the hashed word against a comparison word to determine if they are antigrams.
+- giCreates hash and checks the value of the hashed word against a comparison word to determine if they are antigrams.

 ## Setup/Installation Requirements